Summary and Distance between Sets of Texts based on Topological Data Analysis: Conclusion

 \section{Conclusion}

-Extracting knowledge from more and more complex data\-sets is a hard work which requires the help of techniques coming from other fields of science.
-In this way, representing the data as points of a metric space open a bridge between research fields which are apparently far away.
+Extracting knowledge from complex data\-sets is a hard work which requires the help of techniques coming from other fields.
+In this sense, representing the data as points in a metric space opens a bridge between research fields which are seemingly far apart.
 The use of TDA techniques is a new research area which provides tools for comparing properties of point clouds in high-dimensional spaces, and therefore, for comparing the datasets represented by such point clouds.

-In this paper, we propose the use of such TDA techniques in order to compare different stylistic trends in the literature.
-In this approach, bottleneck distance between the persistence diagrams of the Vietoris-Rips filtration obtained form the cloud points representing the sonnets of two different writers encode the differences among their literary styles and quantifies the nearness among them.
+In this paper, we propose the use of such TDA techniques in order to compare different literary styles.
+In this approach, bottleneck distance between the persistence diagrams of the Vietoris-Rips filtration obtained from the cloud points representing sets of texts from different writers encodes the differences between their literary styles and quantifies the proximity between them.

 This novel approach opens a door for the interaction of TDA and philological research.
 TDA techniques can be applied in order to give a topological description of a work, a writer or an age and go deeper into their belonging to a greater trend.
-In addition, philology can suggest new ways to measure the nearness among styles which can be useful for applying TDA techniques in other application areas.